 'Sleep like a baby tonight' song lyrics by U2

 Tuesday, September 9, 2014

-In "Sleep Like a Baby Tonight," U2 confronts one of the darkest and most harrowing subjects imaginable—the predatory behavior of a pedophile priest.
+In “Sleep Like a Baby Tonight,” U2 addresses one of the most disturbing realities of modern Irish history—the sexual abuse of children by Catholic priests.

+'Sleep like a baby tonight' song lyrics by U2